 While creating a policy, hitting with the below issue:

-It could be through the number of reasons like, You have selected the Wrong Compartment or a Typo.
+It could be through a number of reasons like, You have selected the Wrong Compartment or a Typo.

 Cause 1: You have selected the wrong Compartment while creating the policy, which means if you are given access at compartment level, you have to be in that compartment for which you are giving them the access.